bryance-oyang/websocket_ctube/example_heat_equation/README.md

 ## About
 See `example_heat_equation/main.c` for usage.

-This is an example use case: heat equation is solved in real time with a C program.
+This is an example use case: heat equation pde is solved in real time with a C program.

 Data is transmitted from the C program to all connected websocket clients in a